Rodney Parker: 1981–1982

 Parker began preseason third on the depth chart at receiver, behind Charlie Smith and Harold Carmichael, but also competing with Scott Fitzkee, Ray Sydnor, Alvin Hooks, Luther Blue and Wally Henry for a spot on the final roster.
 He survived roster cuts and made the regular season team as a backup receiver.
 In the first game of the season, a 24–10 victory over the New York Giants, Parker caught a 55-yard touchdown pass which sealed the game for Philadelphia.
-On the play, quarterback Ron Jaworski went back to throw in shotgun formation and threw a deep pass to Parker, who had gotten past safety Beasley Reece, down the left sideline at around the New York 20-yard line.
+On the play, quarterback Jaworski went back to throw in shotgun formation and threw a deep pass to Parker, who had gotten past safety Beasley Reece, down the left sideline at around the New York 20-yard line.
 Parker then caught the ball and ran untouched into the endzone for a 55-yard score, the longest of his career.

 In the third game of the season, a 20–14 win over the Buffalo Bills, Parker made an important catch for a first down on third-and-ten which led to the team's first score of the game.
 He finished the game with two catches for 24 yards, as the Eagles won their third consecutive game.
 Parker made two catches for 30 yards in week six, a win over the New Orleans Saints, including one that was a single yard short of a touchdown and led to a score.
 It was the Eagles' sixth straight victory, and made them the only unbeaten and untied team in the league.
 The Eagles lost their first game of the season against the Minnesota Vikings in week seven, in which Parker made one catch for 10 yards.